-FREN 351 From Romanticism to the Age of Modernism and Beyond (3) Prerequisite: FREN 204 or FREN 250 or permission of department.
+FREN 351 From Romanticism to the Age of Modernism and Beyond (3) Prerequisite: FREN 250 or permission of department.
 A survey of the chief authors and major movements of French literature from Pre-Romanticism to the present.

-FREN 352 From the Age of Epic and Romance to the Enlightenment (3) Prerequisite: FREN 204 or FREN 250 or permission of department.
+FREN 352 From the Age of Epic and Romance to the Enlightenment (3) Prerequisite: FREN 250 or permission of department.
 A survey of the chief authors and major movements of French literature from the Middle Ages to the end of the 18th century.